shivashant25/Power-platform-Copilot/Instructions/Labs/LAB-01.md

 In this exercise, you'll take on the role of a software developer tasked with creating a user-friendly canvas app using Power Apps Copilot.
 Your objective is to build an app designed to manage customer information effectively.
 Start by using Copilot to quickly generate a table with essential columns such as Customer ID, Full Name, Email, and Phone Number.
 Then, populate the table with sample data and make necessary adjustments, such as modifying column data types.
 Finally, design the app's interface to display and interact with the data, test its functionality, and publish the app for user access.
 This lab will showcase how Power Apps Copilot can streamline app development and enhance productivity.

+## Lab objectives

+In this lab, you will complete the following tasks:

+- Task 1 – Create Power Platform environment.
+- Task 2 - Create an app with Copilot.
+- Task 3 - Make edits using Copilot to edit your app.

 ### Task 1 – Create Power Platform environment